-Sherry is an engineer in the Integrated Applications Center at NREL.
-Sherry’s work primarily focuses on resilience and includes grid integration of distributed renewable generation, energy/water nexus issues, and interconnection processes.
-Sherry has built and/or led multiple technical assistance programs and projects at NREL to serve a diverse group of stakeholders ranging from American Indian Tribe and Alaska Native Villages, to international governments and federal agencies.
+She has built and/or led multiple technical assistance programs and projects at NREL to serve a diverse group of stakeholders, ranging from American Indian Tribe and Alaska Native Villages to international governments and federal agencies.
+In her role as Arctic Strategic Program Manager, she provides strategic leadership, technical expertise, and program management across a wide range of diverse research and technology development projects in the pan-arctic regions associated with energy, infrastructure, buildings, resilience assessment, and planning.
 She is keenly interested in finding ways to better enable partner governments and stakeholders to achieve their energy goals through delivery of technical expertise.

 M.S., Environmental and Sustainability Engineering, University of Colorado-Denver